Atlantis2679/AtlantisKit/README.md

 AtlantisKit started as an internal tool called [**RobotBase**](https://github.com/Atlantis2679/RobotBase), developed and used by our team (Atlantis 2679) over several seasons.
 As it grew in functionality and stability, we saw its potential to help other teams.

 In the 2025 offseason, we’ve released it publicly as AtlantisKit.
-The first public version is 4.0.0, as it is a direct descendant of RobotBase. a
+The first public version is 4.0.0, as it is a direct descendant of RobotBase.